 There are currently nineteen Prowler squadrons in the US military: four in the Marines and fifteen in the Navy.
-There are four "Expeditionary" squadrons manned by both Navy and Air Force personnel, which deploy to overseas bases as a replacement for the EF-111 Raven.
+There are five "Expeditionary" squadrons manned by both Navy and Air Force personnel, which deploy to overseas bases as a replacement for the EF-111 Raven.
 The Marine squadrons are stationed at Cherry Point, NC.
 The Navy has fourteen squadrons based at NAS Whidbey Island, WA, and one permanently deployed in Atsugi, Japan.

 Since being introduced into the fleet, updates have kept the Prowler abreast of the dynamic threats and the expanding roles associated with the Command and Control Warfare mission area.
 The EA-6B has made significant contributions to every major conflict in which Allied air has participated since the Vietnam War.
 It was key to our early and overwhelming success in the Desert Storm War and is now playing an integral role in worldwide peacekeeping operations.